xhyanek/how-to-contribute-to-open-source/README.md

 > Mozilla pledges for a healthy internet and with it, has opportunities to contribute to its open-source projects.

-- [Good First Bugs](https://bugzilla.mozilla.org/buglist.cgi?quicksearch=good-first-bug) - bugs that developers have identified as a good introduction to the project.
+- [Good First Bugs](https://bugzilla.mozilla.org/buglist.cgi?quicksearch=good-first-bug) - Bugs that developers have identified as a good introduction to the project.
-- [MDN Web Docs](https://developer.mozilla.org/en-US/docs/MDN/Contribute) - help the MDN Web Docs team in documenting the web platform by fixing content issues and platform bugs.
+- [MDN Web Docs](https://developer.mozilla.org/en-US/docs/MDN/Contribute) - Help the MDN Web Docs team in documenting the web platform by fixing content issues and platform bugs.
-- [Mentored Bugs](https://bugzilla.mozilla.org/buglist.cgi?quicksearch=mentor%3A%40) - bugs that have a mentor assigned who will be there on IRC to help you when you get stuck while working on a fix.
+- [Mentored Bugs](https://bugzilla.mozilla.org/buglist.cgi?quicksearch=mentor%3A%40) - Bugs that have a mentor assigned who will be there on IRC to help you when you get stuck while working on a fix.
-- [Bugs Ahoy](https://www.joshmatthews.net/bugsahoy/) - a site dedicated to finding bugs on Bugzilla.
+- [Bugs Ahoy](https://www.joshmatthews.net/bugsahoy/) - A site dedicated to finding bugs on Bugzilla.
-- [Firefox DevTools](https://firefox-dev.tools/) - a site dedicated to bugs filed for the developer tools in the Firefox browser.
+- [Firefox DevTools](https://firefox-dev.tools/) - A site dedicated to bugs filed for the developer tools in the Firefox browser.
-- [What Can I Do For Mozilla](https://whatcanidoformozilla.org/) - figure out what you can work on by answering a bunch of questions about your skill set and interests.
+- [What Can I Do For Mozilla](https://whatcanidoformozilla.org/) - Figure out what you can work on by answering a bunch of questions about your skill set and interests.
-- [Start Mozilla](https://twitter.com/StartMozilla) - a Twitter account that tweets about issues fit for contributors new to the Mozilla ecosystem.
+- [Start Mozilla](https://twitter.com/StartMozilla) - A Twitter account that tweets about issues fit for contributors new to the Mozilla ecosystem.

 ## Useful articles for new Open Source contributors